percona/psmdb-docs/docs/telemetry.md

 === ":material-console: Command line"

     Use the `--setParameter` command line option arguments for both `mongod` and `mongos` processes.
-The command applies the changes persistently:
+The server starts with the telemetry subsystem disabled:

     ```{.bash data-prompt="$"}
     $ mongod \